Occupational Health and Safety Code

 499

-When blasting activities are being conducted, an employer and a blaster must ensure that
+When a blasting activity is being conducted, an employer and a blaster must ensure that

-(a) only workers involved in the blasting activities are present in the blasting area,
+(a) only workers necessary for the blasting activity are present in the blasting area,

 (b) workers are warned prior to an explosive being detonated,